The 6-strand braid group is CAT(0): The orthoscheme complex of a modular complemented lattice is CAT(0)

-In the second case, $|P_i|$ is a subgraph of the incidence graph $|L|$ of a non-Arguesian projective plane.
-This graph has combinatorial girth at least $6$, and since edges have length $\frac{\pi}{3}$, we conclude that $|P_i|$ has girth at least $2\pi$, hence it is CAT(0). \end{proof} \end{thm}
+In the second case, the diagonal link of $|P_i|$ is a subgraph of the diagonal link of a plane lattice, which is a CAT(1) graph.
+Thus so is the diagonal link of $\vert P_i \vert$, and thus $\vert P_i \vert$ is CAT(0) as before. \end{proof} \end{thm}